 So whether you are being spontaneous to Adapting to adversity accept and understand plan changes are not undesirable.
 It’s part of the excitement of being on the road.

 10 – Relax

-Road Trips can be incredibly stressful at times, as you find your self-unsure of your present location (Never lost!) running out of daylight, tired and hungry.
+Road Trips can be incredibly stressful at times, as you find yourself unsure of your present location (Never lost!) running out of daylight, tired, and hungry.
 The stress levels can get firmly out of hand.
-It’s in these points you need to take a deep breath and relax.
+It’s at these points you need to take a deep breath and relax.
 Stressing won’t help.
 Shouting and screaming definitely won’t help.
 Understand these moments are normal and think of the worst that can happen.
 You may be a bit behind schedule but your destination isn’t going anywhere.
 If it goes dark, you have lights.
-If you are hopelessly los….temporaraly unsure of your position.
-Pull over, take ten minutes, check the maps and the sat nav.
+If you are hopelessly los….temporarily unsure of your position.
+Pullover, take ten minutes, check the maps and the sat nav.
 Even find a shop or gas station and ask, however unsure of your location you are you will always relocate yourself.
 You are not lost.